dattranman/simple_cinema/README.md

 # simple_cinema

-Vulcan Cinema is a web application that allows users book seats for a movie.
+Simple Cinema is a web application that allows users book seats for a movie.

 ## Features
 - Create room